 The biocidal product is a white granular respectively a soluble granule which is applied directly or diluted.
 One of the packaging is a water soluble bag.
 The product has a pH of 9.5 and a tap density of 0.96 g/cm3.
 The requested technical properties have been acceptable determined.
 The accelerated storage stability shows no decrease of the active substance.
 Unfortunately only a 16 months interim report is available for the long-term storage test with only a start value of the active substance content.
-Based on the provided data (storage stability and efficacy, see also TAB part D efficacy section 7) a shelf life of 12 month is proposed.
+Based on the provided data a shelf life of 36 months is acceptable.

-The Suspensibility (CIPAC MT 177) is determined with 40.1% in standard water C (after 14 days/54°C) which is outside acceptable range of < 60 and > 105%.
+The Suspensibility (CIPAC MT 177) is determined in all measurements outside the acceptable range of < 60 and > 110%.
 To give respect to the low suspensibility the user is already advised to use the solution immediately after preparation and also to mix respectively stir again if the products sediments.